arnabcx/playground-semver/README.md

 A Self Description document (SD-document) is provided for any participant of this data space.
 The Self Descriptions are stored inside the Self Description Hub.
+Self-Description F

-Self-Description Factory (SD-Factory) component is responsible for the creation of Self Descriptions.
-This component gets input data from the Onboarding Tool, which prepares the data for the SD-Factory, creates a Verifiable Credential and passes the document to the [Managed Identity Wallet](https://github.com/eclipse-tractusx/managed-identity-wallets) based on the Custodian for the signature.
+actory (SD-Factory) component is responsible for the creation of Self Descriptions.
+This c o m p o n e n t gets input data from the Onboarding Tool, which prepares the data for the SD-Factory, creates a Verifiable Credential and passes the document to the [Managed Identity Wallet](https://github.com/eclipse-tractusx/managed-identity-wallets) based on the Custodian for the signature.
 The result is sent to the Compliance Service for